Lee-AnnC/True_Essence/README.md

 - An account with [AWS](https://aws.amazon.com/) are needed to complete this project

 ### Instructions
-1. Save a copy of the github repository located at https://github.com/Lee-AnnC/True_Essence by clicking the "download zip" button at the top of the page and extracting the zip file to your chosen folder.
+1. Save a copy of the GitHub repository located at https://github.com/Lee-AnnC/True_Essence by clicking the "download zip" button at the top of the page and extracting the zip file to your chosen folder.
    If you have Git installed on your system, you can clone the repository with the following command.
 ```
 git clone https://github.com/Lee-AnnC/True_Essence
 ```
 2. If possible open a terminal session in the unzip folder or cd to the correct location.

-3. A virtual environment is recommended for the Python interpreter, I recommend using Pythons built in virtual environment.
+3. A virtual environment is recommended for the Python interpreter, I recommend using Pythons built-in virtual environment.

 Enter the command:
 ```